RFernandezNixxes/boogy90.github.io/RootSignaturesAsm.md

 ```

 With `tbuffer_load_format_xyzw` we load the `cColor` value into v0 through v3 using the constant buffer descriptor we loaded earlier.
 It's interesting to see that the compiler decides to use a `tbuffer_load_format_xyzw` instead of a `s_buffer_load_dwordx4` !check_this_plz! instruction even when the constant buffer value is uniform across the wave.
-My guess is that it's an optimization to load directly into vector registers to save a couple of scalar registers.
-The output needs to be written to a vector register anyway so it might as well do that here to save a couple of scalar registers.
+My guess is that it's an optimization related to the color export.
+Changing the return to `return cColor + float4(1, 1, 1, 1);` actually turns the load into `s_buffer_load_dwordx4`.
-Bassically this is the assembly that you get when you use a D3D12_ROOT_PARAMETER_TYPE_DESCRIPTOR_TABLE as a root signature entry.
+This is the assembly that you get when you use a D3D12_ROOT_PARAMETER_TYPE_DESCRIPTOR_TABLE as a root signature entry.
 Now lets see what happens if we change it to `D3D12_ROOT_PARAMETER_TYPE_CBV`.

 ### D3D12_ROOT_PARAMETER_TYPE_CBV

-Again, we use the same shader but this time we use D3D12_ROOT_PARAMETER_TYPE_CBV instead as root signature entry.
-On the CPP side we need to switch from building up a descriptor table to using `ID3D12GraphicsCommandList::SetGraphicsRootConstantBufferView`.
+Again, we use the same shader but this time we use D3D12_ROOT_PARAMETER_TYPE_CBV instead.
+On the CPU side we need to switch from building up a descriptor table to using `ID3D12GraphicsCommandList::SetGraphicsRootConstantBufferView`.
 Compiling with the updated root signature, we get the following:

 ```
   s_version     UC_VERSION_GFX10 | UC_VERSION_W64_BIT   // 000000000000: B0802004